U.S. House will not return next week due to COVID-19 risk

 Hoyer said the House still intends to return soon to complete a new coronavirus response bill that Democrats have vowed to use as a vehicle for funneling hundreds of billions of dollars in federal assistance to state and local governments.

-Hoyer said an amount requested by governors, $500 billion, was under discussion, but that no decision had been made.
+Hoyer said an amount requested by governors, $500 billion, was under discussion, but no decision had been made.
 Lawmakers have already provided $150 billion to state and local governments in previous legislation.

-Earlier on Tuesday, Senate Democratic leader Chuck Schumer warned that state and local governments will see “massive” layoffs without more aid from Congress to keep police, firefighters, ambulance crews and other frontline workers on the job.
+Pelosi, in a separate call with reporters, said Congress could consider separate packages for state versus local governments.
+Earlier on Tuesday, Senate Democratic leader Chuck Schumer warned that state and local governments would see “massive” layoffs without more aid from Congress to keep police, firefighters, ambulance crews and other frontline workers on the job.

-“There’s going to be massive layoffs at the state and local level unless we get money to them quickly,” Schumer said in an interview with MSNBC’s “Morning Joe” program.
+President Donald Trump, a Republican, said Tuesday he was open to talking about aid to states, but said it would be unfair to well-run states to bail out others guilty of “mismanagement.”

-Senate Majority Leader Mitch McConnell, the top Republican who stirred a political hornet’s nest last week by suggesting states could file for bankruptcy, told Fox News Radio on Monday that Congress could approve further funding for states.
-But he said he would also demand liability protection for businesses and healthcare providers.
+“I think there’s a big difference with a state that’s lost money because of COVID and a state that’s been run very badly for 25 years,” Trump said at the White House.

 With the Senate due to return to session on Monday, Hoyer pushed back on the suggestion that the House was not working while the Senate and White House are.